-Leather galore amongst the best Apple Watch Series 5 bands
+Plenty of leather option in the best Apple Watch Series 6 bands

 Stepping up to more premium offerings brings us to third-party manufacturers like Pad & Quill.
 They’ve been cranking out quality options crafted out of high-end materials for some time now with prices from $80 across several different styles.
 So whether you’re looking something more unique like the Lowry Cuff or basic like the Pilot’s Band, Pad & Quill has you covered.

 Of course, other veterans in this category also have you covered with their mix of high-end stylings and wallet-friendly prices.
-We’d be remiss not to include Nomad’s selection of leather options in our best Apple Watch Series 5 band roundup along with Grovemade and This is Ground who was a selection we’ve previously enjoyed in our hands-on review.
+Nomad also has a nice selection of leather bands that we recently featured in another Tested with 9to5Toys review.